MicrosoftDocs/win32/desktop-src/shell/sfvm-getnotify.md

-﻿---
+---
-Description: 'Notification sent to the view callback object to specify the locations and events that should be registered for change notification events.'
+Description: Notification sent to the view callback object to specify the locations and events that should be registered for change notification events.
-title: 'SFVM\_GETNOTIFY message'
+title: SFVM\_GETNOTIFY message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SFVM\_GETNOTIFY message